monatemedia/docker-engine-on-linux/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-The Problem: I have one VPS with a single IP Address.
-I want to be able to host my various side projects on my single VPS.
-I want to have these additional services.
+The Problem: I have one VPS with a single IP address.
+I want to be able to experiment with different programming languages and host my various side projects on my single VPS.

+The technology stack:

+* Ubuntu Linux Operating System
+* Docker Containers
+* Github Version Control
-* CI/CD Pipeline
+* Github Actions CI/CD Pipeline
+* Nginx Reverse Proxy Server
+* Let's Encrypt SSL Certificate
-* Databases
+* Performance Monitoring Tools
 * Reverse Proxy
+* Dockerfile Templates
-* HTTPS
+* Docker Compose Templates

-Warning: Self hosting done right, can reduce the cost of hosting, but introduces additionaly complexity and can take longer to get to launch.
+Self hosting done right can reduce the cost of hosting, but introduces additionaly complexity which will cost you taking longer to launch.

+The "Denlin Docker Engine on Linux CLI Tool" is a set of scripts to help DevOps beginners get started quickly, using these scripts.

 The Set Up: In my directory root, I have these apps: